UniverseDevGroup/PokeBot/README.md

 </div>

-Exclusive bot for gym management, moderation, and more on the PokeWorld discord.
+Formerly-exclusive bot for gym management, moderation, and more on the PokeWorld discord.